 There are many things that you can add to your garden soil other than the core three ingredients, but that's really up to you.
-I can tell you that after many years of using the method described on this page that I have super results every year without fertilizer, so I'm sold.
+I can tell you that, after many years of using the method described in this article, I have super results every year without fertilizer, so I'm sold.

 Soil amendments like these can have a quick impact on soil qualities like calcium or alkalinity or acidity, for example.
 There are some vegetables that will like some of these amendments and others that will hate them.
-Still, in small quantities any should be OK.
-If you know what you'll be planting, do a bit of research first to make sure you won't be actually impairing the growth in you garden.
+Still, in small quantities, any of these should be OK.
+If you know what you'll be planting, do a bit of research first to make sure you won't be actually impairing the growth in your garden.